Nicholas II: Wealth

-Estimates of Nicholas II's personal wealth have been vastly exaggerated.
+Estimates of Nicholas II's personal wealth have been exaggerated.
 As Emperor of All The Russias, and an autocrat, the resources under his command were virtually incalculable.
-However, the vast majority of this was owned by the state as Crown property; the Romanov family's personal wealth was only a small fraction of this.
-As monarch, the income of Nicholas was 24 million gold roubles per annum: this derived from a yearly allowance from the Treasury, and from the profits of Crown farmland.
+However, the vast majority of this was owned by the state as crown property; the Romanov family's personal wealth was only a fraction of this.
+As monarch, the income of Nicholas was 24 million gold roubles per annum: this derived from a yearly allowance from the treasury, and from the profits of crown farmland.
 From this income, he had to fund staff, the upkeep of imperial palaces and imperial theatres, annuities for the royal family, pensions, bequests, and other outgoings.
-"Before the end of the year, the Tsar was usually penniless; sometimes he reached this embarrassing state by autumn."
+"Before the end of the year, the Tsar was usually penniless; sometimes he reached this embarrassing state by autumn".
 According to the Grand Marshal of the Court, Count Paul Benckendorff, the family's total financial resources amounted to between 12.5 and 17.5 million roubles.
 As a comparison, Prince Felix Yusupov estimated his family's worth in real estate holdings alone as amounting to 50 million gold roubles.

+The mystery and rumours surrounding the finances of the Romanov Dynasty during the early 20th century were addressed at length in the 1932 memoir of Nicholas II's brother-in-law (and first-cousin once-removed) Grand Duke Alexander Michailovich "Once a Grand Duke".
+Grand Duke Alexander noted that the income of the Russian Emperor prior to the First World War was derived from three main sources: